 This was a very surprising sacking, not in terms of results but the timing.
 Mourinho was sacked the week of the League Cup final.
 They haven’t won a trophy for over ten years and Mourinho has won something at every club he’s been at.
 He had already beaten Pep once last season and is fantastic at setting up to win in a single game situation.

 Ex-Spurs midfielder and now coach at the club Ryan Mason took charge of the first team until June.
 Spurs were beaten in the final and have been linked with several managers since.
-Antonio Conte was in talks but they broke down and the search continues to find the right man to bring success and trophies back to Spurs.
+Antonio Conte was in talks but they broke down.
+Spurs are struggling to get most targets through the door, so who is the favourites to be in charge next season.

 Next Spurs Manager Odds